 This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.
-Any further information regarding the sustainable investment of this financial product are indicated in the below section "No sustainable investment objective".

 All of the information concerning the binding elements of the investment strategy and the good governance policies are indicated in the below section "Investment strategy".